 In the beginning, God created the heavens and the earth.
 God saw all that he had made, and it was good.
 Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.
 'Ooops,' said god, seeing he had created a fool.
 But before he was able to remedy his error, the man spoke; 'No backsies!' he chirped and scuttled off into the forest.

 This short summary, published by the author on the official website of the title, presents well the comic world of Four Last Things.
-In this production players take on the role of a traveller who arrives in a medieval town in search of salvation.
+In this production, players take on the role of a traveler who arrives in a medieval town in search of salvation.
 Unfortunately, it turns out that the parish cannot give him what he wants because.... he has not sinned on its territory.
 Fortunately, there is a simple solution to this problem....

 PC / Windows

 - graphic card 512 MB GeForce 8800 or better

 - 500 MB HDD

 - graphic card 512 MB GeForce 9800 or better

 - Windows Vista/7/8/10